Request a Free Consultation

 If a driver involved in a multi-vehicle accident has chosen no-fault (Limited Tort) insurance coverage, they can typically seek benefits from their own insurance company, regardless of who was at fault for the collision.
 These benefits may include medical expenses, lost wages, and other allowable costs as outlined in their insurance policy.
 Choosing no-fault insurance means giving up some rights to sue for non-economic damages, such as pain and suffering or emotional distress unless your injuries meet the “serious injury” threshold established by Pennsylvania law.
 In contrast, if you have chosen Full Tort coverage, you can sue the at-fault party after a multi-vehicle accident, regardless of the severity of your injuries.

-Given the complexities involved in determining liability for multi-vehicle accidents, it is highly recommended to consult an experienced Philadelphia Car Accident Lawyer.
+Given the complexities involved in determining liability for multi-vehicle accidents, it is highly recommended to consult an experienced car accident lawyer in Philadelphia.
 They can help you navigate the legal process, gather evidence, analyze negligence factors, and ensure you receive fair compensation.